thepirat000/Audit.NET/README.md

 The audit event is inserted when the scope is disposed.

 - **Insert on Start, Replace on End:**
-The event (on its initial state) is inserted when the scope is created, and then the complete event information is replaced when the scope is disposed.
+The event (in its initial state) is inserted when the scope is created, and then the complete event information is replaced when the scope is disposed.

 - **Insert on Start, Insert on End:**
 Two versions of the event are inserted, the initial when the scope is created, and the final when the scope is disposed.